-CHIEF EXECUTIVE OFFICERMark has been the chief executive since the incorporation of Randgold, which was founded on his pioneering exploration work in West Africa.
+CHIEF EXECUTIVE OFFICERMark has been the chief executive since the incorporation of Randgold in 1995, which was founded on his pioneering exploration work in West Africa.
 He has subsequently led the company’s growth through the discovery and development of world class assets into a major international gold mining business.
-Mark has also played a significant part in promoting the emergence of a sustainable mining industry in Africa.
-A geologist with a PhD from Natal University, South Africa, he has held board positions at a number of global mining companies and is currently the non-executive chairman of Rockwell Diamonds Inc.
+Mark has played a pivotal part in promoting the emergence of a sustainable mining industry in Africa.
+He has a proven track record of growing businesses in Africa and delivering considerable shareholder value.
+A geologist with a PhD from Natal University, South Africa, Mark has held board positions at a number of global mining companies.
+Other listed company directorships Non-executive chairman of Rockwell Diamonds Inc (TSX)

-FINANCE DIRECTOR AND CHIEF FINANCIAL OFFICERGraham joined Randgold as chief financial officer and finance director in July 2007 but has been associated with the company since its inception, initially as part of its management team involved in listing the company on the London Stock Exchange in 1997, and subsequently as an advisor.
-A chartered accountant, Graham was a managing director and the New York based head of metals and mining for the Americas in the global investment banking division of HSBC before taking up his current position at Randgold.
-Graham is a graduate of the University of Cape Town with a bachelor of commerce degree and an honours degree from the University of South Africa.
+FINANCE DIRECTOR AND CHIEF FINANCIAL OFFICERGraham joined Randgold as chief financial officer and finance director in July 2007 but has been associated with the company since its inception, initially as part of its management team involved in listing the company on the London Stock Exchange in 1997, and subsequently as an adviser.
+Graham brings significant financial and management experience to the board, combined with considerable knowledge of large scale international businesses which was developed initially as a chartered accountant qualifying with Deloitte, and then as managing director and the New York based head of metals and mining for the Americas in the global investment banking division of HSBC where he advised numerous mining companies on listings, accessing the capital markets and mergers and acquisitions.
+Graham is a graduate of the University of Cape Town, South Africa, with a bachelor of commerce degree and an honours degree from the University of South Africa.

 Andrew J Quinn